YaleBioImaging/yrt-pet/docs/source/usage/scanner.md

 - `fwhm` : Energy resolution FWHM (keV).
 Only used in scatter estimation.
 - `energyLLD` : Energy Low-Level-Discriminant (keV).
 Only used in Scatter estimation.

-The following properties are deprecated:

-- `detsPerBlock` : Number of detectors per block in the transaxial dimension.

 ### Example